 By direction of the Thirty-fifth Annual Encampment of Commandery-in-Chief.
-Sons of Veterans, U. S. A., held Kansas City, Mo., August 20-31, 1916, I have the honor to transmit the following resolution, unanimously adopted, viz.
+Sons of Veterans, U. St. A., held Kansas City, Mo., August 20-31, 1916.
+I have the honor to to mit the following resolution, unanimously adopted, viz with the request that the said resolution be promulgated in same form.

-"We extend greetings and good wishes to the member of our Order who are in the military and naval service of our County, whether in the Regular Establishment, the Navy, or National Guard of any of the States, and who have been mustered into the United States Service; and we bespeak for them same spirit of loyalty and courage, which characterized patriotic devotion to duty of their Fathers during the typic years of 1861-1865."
+"We extend greetings and good wishes to the member of Order who are in the military and naval service of our Counwhether in the Establis ment, the Navy National Guard of any of the States, and who have been me ed into the United States Service; and we bespeak for them same spirit of loyalty and courage, which characterized patriotic devotion to duty of their Fathers during the years of 1861-1865."